MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-clients-for-migration.md

 title: "Configure clients for migration" ms.author: kenwith
 author: kenwith
-manager: laurawi
+manager: serdars
-ms.date: 12/9/2016
+ms.date: 12/9/2018
 ms.audience: ITPro
 ms.topic: get-started-article
 ms.prod: office-online-server
 localization_priority: Normal
-ms.assetid: ca796a3d-9705-43a5-a6c4-09da9923b5cc
-description: "This topic contains the recommended client deployment steps you should take before migrating to Lync Server 2013.
-These configuration changes should be made on Lync Server 2010."
+description: "This topic contains the recommended client deployment steps you should take before migrating to Skype for Business Server 2019.
+These configuration changes should be made on Lync Server 2013 or Skype for Business Server 2015."
 ---

 # Configure clients for migration

-[]
-This topic contains the recommended client deployment steps you should take before migrating to Lync Server 2013.
-These configuration changes should be made on Lync Server 2010.
+This topic contains the recommended client deployment steps you should take before migrating to Skype for Business Server 2019.
+These configuration changes should be made on Lync Server 2013 or Skype for Business Server 2015 (the version you are migrating **from**.

 ### To configure clients before migration

 1. Deploy the most recent server, client, and device updates (hotfixes) for existing installation.

-2. On Lync Server 2010, use Client Version Filtering to only allow clients with the most current updates installed.
+2. On the previous version of Skype for Business Server, use Client Version Filtering to only allow clients with the most current updates installed.

 ## See also